inversionhourglass/Cli4Fody/README_en.md

     - `-pv, --package-version`

         Plugin version, a sub-option of `--addin`.
-When this parameter is specified, Cli4Fody will add the NuGet package of the current plugin to each project, with the version being the current parameter value.
+When this parameter is specified, Cli4Fody will add the NuGet package dependency of the current plugin to each project, with the version being the current parameter value.
 This parameter can be used to resolve issues where indirect dependencies on MSBuild tasks by Fody plugins are ineffective.
 By adding a direct NuGet dependency to each project, this issue can be mitigated.
 It's important to note that to speed up the execution of Cli4Fody, NuGet packages are installed using the `--no-restore` option.

     - `-m, --mode <overwrite|default>`

         Operation mode, a sub-option of `--addin`.
 The default is `overwrite`, which creates or overwrites an existing `--addin` configuration node. `default` means to set it as the default configuration; if the `--addin` configuration node already exists, no changes are made.
 Note that `-m, --mode` must be specified after `--addin` as a sub-option of `--addin`.

+        Incorrect usage: `fody-cli MySolution.sln -m default --addin Rougamo`

         Correct usage: `fody-cli MySolution.sln --addin Rougamo -m default`

-        Incorrect usage: `fody-cli MySolution.sln -m default --addin Rougamo`

     - `-n, --node <NODE>`